 Instance Types

-Concerning step 12 in the VM Migration workflow described in section 4, the OCCI server of site B has to choose an appropriate instance type that has at least the same amount of resources as those of the original instance type at site A. The instance types currently supported at each site in the EGI FedCloud are published in the BDII service.
+Concerning step 12 in the VM Migration workflow described in section 4, the OCCI server of site B has to choose an appropriate instance type that has at least the same amount of resources as those of the original instance type at site A. The instance types currently supported at each site in the EGI Federated Cloud are published in the BDII service.
 This information is publicly available via LDAP mechanisms.
 However, in OCCI 1.1 there is no common agreement on the semantics of each instance type and the specific types that each site is entitled to support.

 For example, the following figure shows the computing capabilities of an instance type named “large”.
 This is an excerpt of output obtained by the execution of the following command: